Screen time and digital technology use for preschoolers: part of a healthy lifestyle

 5. Encourage play and friendship with others

-When children play face to face with others rather than by themselves on a screen, they develop important life skills.
+When children play face to face with others, they develop important life skills.
 These include getting along with other people, sharing and taking turns, being independent, and learning how to sort out conflicts and problems.

-7. Keep screens out of bedrooms at night
+7. Keep digital technology out of bedrooms at night

 If you keep mobile phones and other devices out of your child’s bedroom at night, your child won’t be able to play games after lights out.
 This can also stop your child being disturbed in the night by messages and notifications.

-When you help your child choose good-quality apps, games, TV and YouTube as well as balancing screen use, your child will learn to make good choices about using free time when they’re older.
+When you help your child choose good-quality apps, games, TV and YouTube as well as balancing screen time, your child will learn to make good choices about using free time when they’re older.